Education and training

 - Joint training means forces from two or more military departments working under a single command and combined forces are forces from different countries working under a single command.

-NATO is using education to support defence institutional reform in partner countries.
 Initially, NATO’s education and training programmes focused on increasing interoperability between NATO and partner forces.
 They were later expanded to provide the means for members and partners to collaborate on how to build, develop and reform educational institutions in the security, defence and military domains.

 - Partnership for Peace programme